-- (e) there has not been any other event, change, development, occurrence, circumstance or condition that, individually or in the aggregate, has had or would reasonably be expected to have a Material Adverse Effect. - 4.7 SEC Filings.
-The Company has filed all reports, schedules, forms, statements and other documents required to be filed by the Company under the 1933 Act and the 1934 Act, including pursuant to Section 13(a) or 15(d) thereof, for the one year period preceding the date hereof (or such shorter period as the Company was required by law or regulation to file such material) (collectively, the "SEC Filings").
-At the time of filing thereof, the SEC Filings complied in all material respects with the requirements of the 1933 Act or the 1934 Act, as applicable, and the rules and regulations of the SEC thereunder. - 4.8 No Conflict, Breach, Violation or Default.
-The execution, delivery and performance of this Agreement by the Company and the issuance and sale of the Shares in accordance with the provisions thereof will not, except (solely in the case of clauses (a)(ii) and (b)) for such violations, conflicts or defaults as would not reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect, (a) conflict with or result in a breach or violation of (i) any of the terms and provisions of, or constitute a default under, the Company's Certificate of Incorporation or the Company's Bylaws, both as in effect on the date hereof (true and complete copies of which have been made available to the Investor through the Electronic Data Gathering, Analysis, and Retrieval system (the "EDGAR system")), or (ii) assuming the accuracy of the representations and warranties in Section 5, any applicable statute, rule, regulation or order of any governmental agency or body or any court, domestic or foreign, having jurisdiction over the Company or its subsidiary, or any of their assets or properties, or (b) conflict with, or constitute a default (or an event that with notice or lapse of time or both would become a default) under, result in the creation of any lien, encumbrance or other adverse claim upon any of the properties or assets of the Company or its subsidiary or give to others any rights of termination, amendment, acceleration or cancellation (with or without notice, lapse of time or both) of, any Material Contract. - 4.9 Tax Matters.
-The Company and its subsidiary have paid all federal, state, local and foreign taxes required to be paid by them, except for taxes being contested in good faith.
-The Company and its subsidiary have filed all tax returns required by law to be filed (taking into account any duly requested extensions thereof) through the date hereof, except in each case as would not, individually or in the aggregate, reasonably be expected to have a Material Adverse Effect; and there is no tax deficiency that has been, or could reasonably be expected to be, asserted against the Company or its subsidiary or any of their respective properties or assets that would reasonably be expected to have a Material Adverse Effect. - 4.10 Title to Properties.
-The Company and its subsidiary have good and marketable title to all real properties and all other properties and assets owned by them, in each case free from liens, encumbrances and defects, except such as would not reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect; and the Company and its subsidiary hold any leased real or personal property under valid and enforceable leases with no exceptions, except such as would not reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect. - 4.11 Certificates, Authorities and Permits.
-The Company and its subsidiary possess adequate certificates, authorities or permits issued by appropriate governmental agencies or bodies necessary to conduct the business now operated by them, except where failure to so possess would not reasonably be expected, individually or in the aggregate, to result in a Material Adverse Effect.
-The Company and its subsidiary have not received any written notice of proceedings relating to the revocation or modification of any such certificate, authority or permit that would reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect.
+- (b)) for such violations, conflicts or defaults as would not reasonably be expected, individually or in the aggregate, to have a material impact on the Company and its Subsidiary, considered as a whole, (a) conflict with or result in a breach or violation of (i) any of the terms and provisions of, or constitute a default under, the Company's Certificate of Incorporation or the Company's Second Amended and Restated Bylaws (the "Bylaws"), both as in effect on the date hereof (true and complete copies of which have been made available to Lilly through the Electronic Data Gathering, Analysis, and Retrieval system (the "EDGAR system")), or (ii) assuming the accuracy of the representations and warranties in Section 5, any applicable statute, rule, regulation or order of any governmental agency or body or any court, domestic or foreign, having jurisdiction over the Company or its Subsidiary, or any of their assets or properties, or (b) conflict with, or constitute a default (or an event that with notice or lapse of time or both would become a default) under, result in the creation of any lien, encumbrance or other adverse claim upon any of the Shares or any of the properties or assets of the Company or its Subsidiary or give to others any rights of termination, amendment, acceleration or cancellation (with or without notice, lapse of time or both) of, any Material Contract. - 4.9Tax Matters.
+The Company and its Subsidiary have paid all income and other material Taxes, including federal, state, local and foreign Taxes, required to be paid by them.
+The Company and its Subsidiary have timely filed all income and other material Tax Returns required by law to be filed (taking into account any duly requested and applicable extensions thereof) and such Tax Returns are correct and complete in all material respects; and there is no income or material Tax deficiency that has been, or could reasonably be expected to be, asserted against the Company or its Subsidiary or any of their respective properties or assets.
+There are no disputes pending, or claims asserted in writing, in respect of income or other material Taxes of the Company or its Subsidiary. - 4.10Title to Properties.
+The Company and its Subsidiary have good and marketable title to all real properties and all other properties and assets owned by them, in each case free from liens, encumbrances and defects, except such as would not reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect; and the Company and its Subsidiary hold any leased real or personal property under valid and enforceable leases with no exceptions, except such as would not reasonably be expected, individually or in the aggregate, to have a Material Adverse Effect. - 4.11Certificates, Authorities and Permits.
+The Company and its Subsidiary possess all material certificates, authorities or permits issued by appropriate governmental agencies or bodies necessary to conduct the business now operated by them.
+The Company and its Subsidiary have not received any written notice of proceedings relating to the revocation or modification of any such certificate, authority or permit that would have a material impact on the Company and its Subsidiary, considered as a whole.

-4.12 Labor Matters.
+4.12Labor Matters.